hirnidrin/bluefin/README.md

 1. I don't build the toolboxes, except the `wolfi-toolbox` (experimental).
 Let's just work with the originals.
 1. This repo holds the full code for all editions and toolboxes.
 I just skip building most of it using a modified `.github/workflows` folder.
 1. My changes are
-   * modified/additional dconf settings in `usr/etc/dconf/db/local.d/02-mysysdefaults`.
+   * modified/additional dconf settings in `usr/etc/dconf/db/local.d/50-my-defaults` and `dx/usr/etc/dconf/db/local.d/60-my-dx-keybindings`.
    * additional [flathub.org](https://flathub.org/) apps in `usr/etc/yafti.yml`.
    * additional `just` recipes in the `just/` folder, all files there will be concatenated when building the image.
    * additional distrobox images in `dx/etc/distrobox/distrobox.ini` (build with `just assemble`):